sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 * When the DPU reboots itself, should log the reboot cause and update the previous-reboot-cause-dpu field in the ChassisStateDB when it boots up again
 * When the SmartSwitch host reboots the DPU, the host should update the previous-reboot-cause-host field in the ChassisStateDB
 * The reboot-cause history should provide a holistic view of the reboot cause of the SmartSwitch host CPU, the reboot-cause of all the DPUs as seen by the Switch and the DPU itself.
-* The DPUs should be uniquely identified (See DPU-ID IP/MAC allocation table) and the DPU upon boot should get this ID from the host and identify itself.
+* The DPUs should be uniquely identified and the DPU upon boot may get this ID from the host and identify itself.
 * Implement the required API enhancements and new APIs for DPU management (see details in design section)
 * SmartSwitch should use the existing SONiC midplane-interface model in modular chassis design for communication between the DPU and the NPU
 * SmartSwitch should extend the SONiC modular chassis design and treat the dpu-cards just like line-cards in existing design